nhsconnect/gpconnect/pages/overview/overview_first_of_type.md

 ## FoT timelines ##

+**HTML Access Record**

-FoT will commence in Nov 2016 as the Principals begin assurance activities of their HTML record access provider capability.
+FoT commenced in Nov 2016 as the Principals begin assurance activities of their HTML record access provider capability.
 FoT will end following successful completion of all activities needed to allow Business As Usual (BAU) implementation at scale of the phase 1 components.
 Regular progress updates will be provided via the GitHub site when key milestones are achieved.

+**Appointments**

+FoT implementations of Appointment capabilities are scheduled to commence Q1 2018

 ## FoT approach ##